DevOpsVisi/Visi-Calculator/README.md

 # Visi-Calculator
-This is a Maven Calculator Application
+This is an Calculator application